chrisruffalo/gudgeon/README.md

 * [What About...](docs/WHATABOUT.md)

 ## History
 Gudgeon has been serving **all** of my home DNS traffic since 01/14/2019.
 Eating my own dogfood has been challenging and there've been a few issues where I've had to get to my laptop and start coding to restore service or bring pihole back online.
-The intervals between incidents have been steadily increasing.758771
+The intervals between incidents have been steadily increasing.
+In early March 2019 there was an issue with the reverse lookup feature (specifically Netbios lookup) was causing everything to back up which was eventually fixed.

 ## Features
 * Go Routines for non-blocking request handling enables high-througput especially with simultaneous requests